vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/06/034/01_saM_cha.md

 Another ex. of phrasal echoes among the Indra hymns in this cycle: purā́ nūnáṃ ca “previously and now” plays off against nūnám … aparā́ya ca “now and for the future” in the immediately preceding hymn (VI.33.5).
 See also possibly VI.35.5.

-The Saṃhitā prevocalic form stutáya is universally read/interpr. as underlying nom. pl. -aḥ, beginning with the Pp. (also Gr, Geldner, Lub, Kü 584), but Holland & van Nooten Rig Veda edition unaccountably restore -e, which must simply be a lapse.
+The Saṃhitā prevocalic form stutáya is universally read/interpr. as underlying nom. pl. -aḥ, beginning with the Pp. (also Grassmann, Geldner, Lubotsky, Kümmel 584), but Holland & van Nooten Rig Veda edition unaccountably restore -e, which must simply be a lapse.

 The dvandva ukthārkā́(to be distracted to uktha-arkā́) is most likely a neut.

 pl., serving as another subject of the verb paspṛdhre, not a dual masc., which is harder to fit into the syntax of the clause -- though plural dvandvas are far rarer than dual dvandvas in early Vedic.
 This is one of the earliest exx.
-See Whitney Gr.
+See Whitney Grassmann

 §1255e; Macdonell VG §265; VGS p.
 269; AiG II.1.38, 156.
 The 2nd member arká- is itself masc. when independent.
 The cmpd. deviates from dvandva orthodoxy in other ways: it has only one accent, and at least in this metrical context the first member ends in short -a and is probably in stem form (or else show shortening in hiatus).